Xulhaz Mannan: Publication of Roopbaan

 In 2014, Mannan launched Roopbaan, the only magazine for the LGBT community in Bangladesh, with Tonoy and Rafida Bonya Ahmed, a gay Bangladeshi writer, visual artist and community organizer.
 The 56-page magazine is named after a Bangadeshi folklore character.
-"Many years ago in Nirashbu, which is the fictional kingdom in the story, there was a young girl named Roopbaan," Rafida explained in an interview with an American non-profit Freedom from Religion Foundation.
+"Many years ago in Nirashbu, which is the fictional kingdom in the story, there was a young girl named Roopbaan," Rafida explained in an interview with an American non-profit Freedom From Religion Foundation.
 "When she turned 12, she was forced to marry a 12-day-old prince...and leave the kingdom, so she was practically exiled to a jungle for 12 years.
 The reason behind that was to save the life of Roopbaan's infant husband."
 Rafida said that the reason people celebrated the 800-year old folklore was because it has evolved to "served as a kind of erotica or fantasy for heterosexual men."
 The magazine was an attempt to reclaim "his very heterosexist, flawed and problematic story" and retell it "from a queer perspective, shifting the focus from heterosexism to feminism."
 Mannan and Rafida "came up with [their own] twist" while working on Roopbaan in 2013.
 "What we wanted to tell them is that it's essentially a story of a woman and her 12 years of struggle to do pushback—to push back sexism, to push back unwanted sexual moves, to push back repression.
 Eventually, it's a story of the triumph of love over social stigma and oppression," Rafida recalled.

 The grand launch of Roopbaan "was attended by more than 130 allies and community members" in Dhaka, and the invitation-only event was covered by "more than 300 local and international media outlets."
-Rafida told AFP that the quarterly magazine will not be available on street newstands, "for fear of inflaming tensions and sparking a backlash against the gay community".
+Rafida told AFP that the quarterly magazine will not be available on street newsstands, "for fear of inflaming tensions and sparking a backlash against the gay community".
 Roopbaan received tremendous attention after the launch; numerous op-eds, blogs, research articles, and social media discussions followed with, and LGBTQ+ issues in Bangladesh became "a major debate in spaces like offices, colleges, universities, and homes."
 In a press conference, Bangladesh Tafsir Parishad, a Sufi political party, called the magazine a "master plan of the evil West," calling for an immediate ban on Roopbaan and the arrest of all editors involved.
 Islamist extremist pages on social media, including Basher Kella, Salauddiner Ghora and Hizbut-Tahrir, issued open threats in response to the launch event.
 Some of them posted pictures of the LGBTQ activists calling for their murder.
 Roopbaan editors were "advised to remain home for couple of weeks."